Nate Lowe Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks second across all league pitching staffs.
+- The Rays have the top team ERA among all MLB pitching staffs (3.71).

-- Rays pitchers combine to allow the ninth-fewest home runs in baseball (101 total, one per game).
+- The Rays allow the ninth-fewest home runs in baseball (103 total, 1.1 per game).

-- In his last time out on Saturday, July 8 against the Atlanta Braves, the right-hander tossed five innings, giving up four earned runs while surrendering five hits.
+- The righty last appeared in relief on Sunday, July 9, when he tossed two innings against the Atlanta Braves, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.